UVic-Data-Science-for-SE/course/Assignments/assignment1.md

 You should follow this [set up and tutorial on R.](https://avehtari.github.io/ROS-Examples/Regression_and_Other_Stories_Appendix_A.pdf).

+We will be using RStudio/R for this and assignment 2.
+Follow [this overview](docker.md) to get started.

 # Dataset and Problem

 This assignment will work on the following problem set.
 Download it and use it in your notebook.
 Submit the notebook as a Rmd file for marking, via Brightspace.
 You should answer all the questions (below, in bold) in the notebook directly, supported by the R code as necessary.